sqlxpert/lights-off-aws/README.md

 ## Comparison with AWS Services

-AWS introduced AWS Backup, Data Lifecycle Manager, and Systems Manager after mid-2017, when I started this project, originally called TagSchedOps.
-The three relevant AWS services have become more capable over the years, but Lights Off still has advantages:
+AWS introduced AWS Backup, Data Lifecycle Manager, and Systems Manager after mid-2017, when I started this project, formerly called TagSchedOps.
+The 3 relevant AWS services have become more capable over the years, but Lights Off still has advantages:

 * Schedules and operations are immediately visible, in tags on the EC2 instance, EBS volume, RDS datase, or CloudFormation stack.
 You don't need to look up